-Iran's Rouhani hints at threat to neighbor's' exports if oil sales halted
+Iran's Rouhani hints at threat to neighbors' exports if oil sales halted

 The White House said on Saturday that Saudi Arabia’s King Salman had promised Trump that he can raise oil production if needed, and that Riyadh has 2 million barrels per day of spare capacity.

-Additional reporting by Dubai newsroom; Writing by Parisa Hafezi; Editing by Peter Graff
+Additional reporting by Dubai newsroom, Alissa De Carbonnel in Brussels, John Irish in Paris,and Francois Murphy in Vienna Writing by Parisa Hafezi, Editing by Peter Graff, William Maclean